David-Else/developer-workstation-setup-script/README.md

 trouble.nvim
 ------------
-<leader>xx = TroubleToggle
+<leader>xx = toggle
-<leader>xw = TroubleToggle workspace_diagnostics
+<leader>xw = toggle workspace diagnostics
-<leader>xd = TroubleToggle document_diagnostics
+<leader>xd = toggle document diagnostics
-<leader>xq = TroubleToggle quickfix
+<leader>xq = toggle quickfix
-<leader>xl = TroubleToggle loclist
+<leader>xl = toggle loclist
-        gR = TroubleToggle lsp_references
+        gR = toggle lsp references
 ```

 For all the Vim/Neovim built in shortcuts please check out https://www.elsewebdevelopment.com/ultimate-vim-keyboard-shortcuts/

 ### Neovim plugins

-This is a list of all the plugins used, please follow the links to read about how to opperate them.
+This is a list of all the plugins used, please follow the links to read about how to operate them.

 - [nvim-treesitter](https://github.com/nvim-treesitter/nvim-treesitter) - Nvim Treesitter configurations and abstraction layer
 - [nvim-lspconfig](https://github.com/neovim/nvim-lspconfig) - Quickstart configurations for the Nvim LSP client